 There are many answers to this question.
 Statistics show child neglect is often associated with the following "risk" factors (listed in order of severity):

 - Poverty.
-Families with incomes under $15,000 a year are nine times as likely to experience cases of neglect.
+Families with incomes under $15,000 a year are nine times as likely to experience cases of neglect, something that could be improved through a guaranteed income.

 - Poor social skills and unloving relationships.
 Social work researcher Norman Polansky's (author of Damaged Parents) study found that neglectful parents were socially deficient and had trouble investing themselves emotionally in relationships.